-Any child welfare agency that provides twenty-four-hour custodial care for six (6) or more unrelated children or a child victim of human trafficking on an emergency basis, not to exceed ninety (90) days.
+"Emergency Residential Child Care Facility" refers to any child welfare agency that provides twenty-four-hour custodial care for six (6) or more unrelated children or a child victim of human trafficking on an emergency basis, not to exceed ninety (90) days.
 Any child admitted as an emergency placement shall be designated as such and shall be discharged within ninety (90) days.